What is the difference between VFR and IFR pilot ratings?

 VFR Pilot Information

-VFR criteria deal with the plane’s fuel allowances and pilot visibility.
+Criteria for VFR deal with the plane’s fuel allowances and pilot visibility.
 They also include general distance from ground, distance from clouds, and avoiding the possibility of flying in inclement weather.
 Pilots must adhere to VFR weather minimums at all times.
 In order to avoid potentially dangerous situations, pilots can make no exceptions.
 For instance, VFR pilots must be able to see clearly for 3 statute miles.
 Also, in most cases, they must remain 500 feet below clouds or 1,000 feet above clouds.
 During this time, they also maintain 2,000 feet horizontal distance from clouds.
 Furthermore, the FAA publishes detailed guidelines.

 Basic VFR requirements and flight procedures cover:

 - Fuel requirements

 After earning your Private Pilot License (PPL) with your VFR rating, you are ready to become Instrument Rated (IR) where you will train to fly in IFR (Instrument Flight Rules) conditions.
 FAA guidelines for IFR protect pilots from accidents caused in conditions of poor visibility.
 IFR pilots rely on Air Traffic Control (ATC) for instructions.
 They file IFR flight plans and rely on their instruments for navigation.
 Specialized IR classes cover Instrument Rating requirements and require candidates to pass an FAA IR exam and check-ride.

 IFR Flight Requirements